Innovations and Ideas That Will Shape the Building Industry

 1. Home Automation Technology

 The “Smart” Home has been on the forefront of the building industry for the past few years.
 However, the excitement is about the major strides in technology that are on the horizon.
 Smart locks and smart vent hoods were a few of the tools that were unveiled at IBS 2018.
 Experts say that smarter devices will continue to be developed and introduced; and “personal assistants” like Siri and Alexa will evolve into more advanced and sophisticated technology.
+"Smart" technology is even coming to the design and marketing of house plans and designs themselves as videos and virtual reality house plans become more popular and economical to develop.

 Top: Say goodbye to spare keys and wondering if you locked the door on your way to work.
 Smart locks like this on from Kwikset give families the ability and peace of mind to lock and unlock their doors from iPhones or iOS devices.
 You can use Siri voice commands or assign user codes that you can check remotely for lock activity and lock status.
 Bottom: This smart vent hood from Elica uses wireless sensor technology to detect cooktop activity.
 The vent also monitors temperature and moisture so that it can adjust the blower speed for the best air quality (both courtesy Builder).